 What to eat :

-There are a plethora of restaurants serving local delicacies.
-Vegetarian options are more limited but most restaurants have at least one vegetarian dish on the menu.
+There are a number of restaurants serving local delicacies.
+Vegetarian options are more limited in Austria but most restaurants have at least one vegetarian dish on the menu.
 If nothing else, there is always apple strudel- you definitely will not go hungry here!

 Helpful tips :

-- A toll sticker or vignette is required to drive on the Autobahn – make sure to buy one as the fines are very steep!
+- To drive on the Autobahn in Austria, a toll sticker or vignette is required.
+Make sure to buy one as the fines are very steep!

 - Knowing some German will help but English is spoken by almost everyone